Zhehua-Hu/Enchain/README.md

 Enchain is a versatile imag**E** labelli**N**g tool**CHAIN** for deep learning.

-It is a guidance/pipeline to prepare your own dataset.
+It is also a guidance/pipeline to prepare your own dataset.

 [中文维基](https://github.com/Zhehua-Hu/Enchain/wiki/README_Chineses)